top of page

 • Ensure that all latches can be secured (use twisty wire or pipe cleaners) and that there are no wide gaps at the doors that the hamster could attempt to squeeze through (never underestimate their ability and determination to squeeze through gaps that you think will be too small!)

-SETTING UP THE CAGE
+SETTING UP THE TRAVEL CARRIER

 • Secure all moveable items (bedroom, sand bath, food bowl, etc.) with masking tape or double-sided tape to the bottom of the carrier to prevent them from moving about during transit and/or handling.